rdegges/django-twilio/docs/source/decorators.rst

     @twilio_view
     def reply_to_sms_messages(request):
         r = Response()
-        r.sms('Thanks for the SMS message!')
+        r.message('Thanks for the SMS message!')
         return r

 In the example above, we built a view that twilio can POST data to, and that